BladeRunnerJS/brjs-site/docs/reference/faq.md

 See [Modelling Web Apps](/blog/modelling-webapps/).

+<a name="nodejs"></a>
 ## Why isn't BladeRunnerJS written in Node.JS?
+Why is it written in Java?

 We started the BladeRunner project in around 2011.
-Back then, Node.js wasn't an option for a production-grade solution.
+Back then, Node.js wasn't an option for a product that we ship to our customers since it was unstable.
 When we started the open sourcing process (and renaming from "BladeRunner" to "BladeRunnerJS") we decided on a re-write.
 We again thought about using Node.js.
 Unfortunately Node.js isn't supported in some of the development environments of our target customers, so building the toolkit in Node.js still isn't an option for us.

+There may also be benefits from using Java - a language that supports threading - when it comes to benefit gains in processing and building very large scale JavaScript applications.
+We still need to investigate this further to prove/disprove this theory.

 However, we do want to start integrating with some of the amazing Node.js tooling and we plan to do that via plugins.
 For more information see [Embracing Node.js](http://bladerunnerjs.org/blog/embracing-nodejs/).